jemmy512/book-notes/CS/refactoring-2.md

 ## Feature Envy

+A classic case of Feature Envy occurs when a function in one module spends more time communicating with functions or data inside another module than it does within its own module.

+The cure for that case is obvious: The function clearly wants to be with the data, so use `Move Function` to get it there.
+Sometimes, only a part of a function suffers from envy, in which case use `Extract Function` on the jealous bit, and `Move Function` to give it a dream home.

+A function uses features of several modules, so which one should it live with?
+The heuristic we use is to determine which module has most of the data and put the function with that data.

+Of course, there are several sophisticated patterns that break this rule.
+From the Gang of Four [gof], `Strategy` and `Visitor` immediately leap to mind.
+Kent Beck’s `Self Delegation` [Beck SBPP] is another.

 ## Data Clumps

+Bunches of data that hang around together really ought to find a home together.
+The first step is to look for where the clumps appear as fields.
+Use `Extract Class` on the fields to turn the clumps into an object.
+Then turn your attention to method signatures using `Introduce Parameter Object` or `Preserve Whole Object` to slim them down.

 ## Primitive Obsession

+You can move out of the primitive cave into the centrally heated world of meaningful types by using `Replace Primitive with Object`.
+If the primitive is a type code controlling conditional behavior, use `Replace Type Code with Subclasses` followed by `Replace Conditional with Polymorphism`.

+Groups of primitives that commonly appear together are data clumps and should be civilized with `Extract Class` and `Introduce Parameter Object`.

 ## Repeated Switches

+The problem with such duplicate switches is that, whenever you add a clause, you have to find all the switches and update them.
+Against the dark forces of such repetition, polymorphism provides an elegant weapon for a more civilized codebase.

 ## Loops

+We can use `Replace Loop with Pipeline` to retire those anachronisms.
+We find that pipeline operations, such as filter and map, help us quickly see the elements that are included in the processing and what is done with them.

 ## Lazy Element

+Such program elements need to die with dignity.
+Usually this means using `Inline Function` or `Inline Class`.
+With inheritance, you can use `Collapse Hierarchy`.

 ## Speculative Generality

+You get it when people say, “Oh, I think we’ll need the ability to do this kind of thing someday” and thus add all sorts of hooks and special cases to handle things that aren’t required.
+The result is often harder to understand and maintain.
+If all this machinery were being used, it would be worth it.
+But if it isn’t, it isn’t.
+The machinery just gets in the way, so get rid of it.

+If you have abstract classes that aren’t doing much, use `Collapse Hierarchy`.
+Unnecessary delegation can be removed with `Inline Function` and `Inline Class`.
+Functions with unused parameters should be subject to `Change Function Declaration` to remove those parameters.
+You should also apply `Change Function Declaration` to remove any unneeded parameters, which often get tossed in for future variations that never come to pass.

 ## Temporary Field

+Use `Extract Class` to create a home for the poor orphan variables.
+Use `Move Function` to put all the code that concerns the fields into this new class.
+You may also be able to eliminate conditional code by using `Introduce Special Case` to create an alternative class for when the variables aren’t valid.

 ## Message Chains

+You see message chains when a client asks one object for another object, which the client then asks for yet another object, which the client then asks for yet another another object, and so on.

+Navigating this way means the client is coupled to the structure of the navigation.
+Any change to the intermediate relationships causes the client to have to change.

+The move to use here is `Hide Delegate`.
+You can do this at various points in the chain.
+In principle, you can do this to every object in the chain, but doing this often turns every intermediate object into a middle man.
+Often, a better alternative is to see what the resulting object is used for.
+See whether you can use `Extract Function` to take a piece of the code that uses it and then `Move Function` to push it down the chain.
+If several clients of one of the objects in the chain want to navigate the rest of the way, add a method to do that.

 ## Middle Man

+You look at a class’s interface and find half the methods are delegating to this other class.
+After a while, it is time to use `Remove Middle Man` and talk to the object that really knows what’s going on.
+If only a few methods aren’t doing much, use `Inline Function` to inline them into the caller.
+If there is additional behavior, you can use `Replace Superclass with Delegate` or `Replace Subclass with Delegate` to fold the middle man into the real object.
+That allows you to extend behavior without chasing all that delegation.s

 ## Insider Trading

+Modules that whisper to each other by the coffee machine need to be separated by using `Move Function` and `Move Field` to reduce the need to chat.
+If modules have common interests, try to create a third module to keep that commonality in a well-regulated vehicle, or use `Hide Delegate` to make another module act as an intermediary.

+Inheritance can often lead to collusion.
+Subclasses are always going to know more about their parents than their parents would like them to know.
+If it’s time to leave home, apply `Replace Subclass with Delegate` or `Replace Superclass with Delegate`.

 ## Large Class